-- 4.1.2.3 To encourage the maintenance and replenishment of the existing housing stock and apply appropriate property standards to achieve safety and maintenance of all properties. - 4.1.2.4 To support further diversification of the housing stock by encouraging: - a) a greater share of apartment and multiple units, including stacked townhouses and townhouse units, be added to the housing stock. - a mix of unit sizes to accommodate both family households and an increasing number of non-family households in new dwelling units to be added to the housing stock. - c) a mix of family housing types in Markham Centre, the Langstaff Gateway and key development areas. - To support the maintenance of the existing housing stock tenure by protecting existing rental and shared housing consisting of six or more units by prohibiting: - a) conversion of the rental and shared housing units to condominium units unless the rental vacancy rate, as reported through the Canada Mortgage and Housing Corporation Rental Market Survey, has been at or above 3 percent for the preceding three-year reporting period and the application does not negatively affect the supply of rental housing that is affordable and suitable for families, seniors or persons with special needs; and - b) demolition of the rental and shared housing units unless replacement units are provided if the rents of the units proposed for demolition are at or below the average market rents at the time of the application. - To support further diversification of the housing stock tenure by: - a) encouraging the construction of rental and shared housing with a full mix and range of unit types and sizes; and - b) providing for the establishment of secondary suites within existing and new permitted dwelling types in accordance with Section 3.5.22 of the Regional Official Plan and subject to appropriate zoning, development criteria and standards. - 4.1.2.7 To work with the development industry to promote flexibility and adaptability in the design and function of the housing stock to accommodate the changing needs of households. - 4.1.2.8 To require housing impact statements, for mid-rise and high-rise development proposals exceeding 500 dwelling units or two apartment buildings, to identify the number of proposed new residential units by type, size and tenure. - 4.1.3 Affordable and Shared Housing Strategy their income on ownership or rental housing.
-In particular, households in the lowest 30 percent of the income distribution in Markham, whose needs are not being met by the private market, require publicly financed social or assisted housing.
+- a) a greater share of apartment and multiple units, including stacked townhouses and townhouse units, be added to the housing stock. - b) a mix of unit sizes to accommodate both family households and an increasing number of non-family households in new dwelling units to be added to the housing stock. - c) a mix of family housing types in Markham Centre, the Langstaff Gateway and Key Development Areas. - 4.1.2.5 To support the maintenance of the existing housing stock tenure by protecting existing rental and shared housing consisting of six or more units by prohibiting: - a) conversion of the rental and shared housing units to condominium units unless the rental vacancy rate, as reported through the CMHC Rental Market Survey, has been at or above 3 percent for the proceeding threeyear reporting period and the application does not negatively affect the supply of rental housing that is affordable and suitable for families, seniors or persons with special needs; and - b) demolition of the rental and shared housing units unless replacement units are provided if the rents of the units proposed for demolition are at or below the average market rents at the time of the application. - 4.1.2.6 To support further diversification of the housing stock tenure by: - a) encouraging the construction of rental and shared housing with a full mix and range of unit types and sizes; and - b) providing for the establishment of secondary suites within existing and new permitted dwelling types in accordance with Section 3.5.22 of the Regional Official Plan and subject to appropriate zoning, development criteria and standards. - 4.1.2.7 To work with the development industry to promote flexibility and adaptability in the design and function of the housing stock to accommodate the changing needs of households. - 4.1.2.8 To require housing statements, for mid-rise and high-rise development proposals exceeding 500 dwelling units or two apartment buildings, to identify the number of proposed new residential units by type, size and tenure.

+4.1.3 Affordable and Shared Housing

 One of the implications of further diversification of the housing stock is a broader range of affordable and shared housing options.
-Affordable housing is aimed at households in the lowest 60 percent of the income distribution in Markham who are likely experiencing affordability challenges because they are having to spend more than 30 percent of
+Affordable housing is aimed at households in the lowest 60% of the income distribution in Markham who are likely experiencing affordability challenges because they are having to spend more than 30 percent of their income on ownership or rental housing.
+In particular, households in the lowest 30 percent of the income distribution in Markham, whose needs are not being met by the private market and require publicly financed social or assisted housing.